bdzwillo/ubuntu_gtk_tweaks/README.md

 ---------------------------------|----------------------------------
 ![](assets/gnome_panel_left.png) | ![](assets/gnome_panel_right.png)

-Metacity is a [gtk3](https://docs.gtk.org/gtk3/) X11 window manager and will not support [Wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)).
+Metacity is still available for Ubuntu 24.04, but Metacity is a [gtk3](https://docs.gtk.org/gtk3/) X11 window manager and will not support [Wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)), so this is a dead-end in the long term.
-The Metacity Window Manager is still available for Ubuntu 24.04.
-But to support modern apps and features the system was changed to use a gtk4 environment with a similar user experience to GNOME Flashback.
+To support modern apps and features the setup was changed to use a gtk4 environment with a similar user experience to GNOME Flashback.

 Switch from GNOME Flashback to GNOME 4 Classic